vetscience/Assemblosis/README.md

 | *Plasmodium falciparum* | 424 | 134.1 | 23 |
 | *Haemonchus contortus* | 4704 | 142.1 | 320 |

+Maximum memory usage of 134.1 GB and 142.1 GB was claimed by the program Centrifuge for each assembly.
+The difference in the usage is due to the updated NCBI nt database used for *Haemonchus contortus* assembly.

 ### Software tools used in this pipeline
 * [Dextractor v1.0](https://github.com/thegenemyers/DEXTRACTOR)
 * [Trimmomatic v0.36](http://www.usadellab.org/cms/?page=trimmomatic)